How to Calculate Income Tax on Salary in Bangladesh

 Key Salary Components:

-• Advance Income Tax (AIT): Taxes deducted at the source by your employer.
+9. Advance Income Tax (AIT): Tax deducted at source by the employer.

 ParticularsAmount (BDT)